2018-2020 Protocol for Gear Tagging in Atlantic Commercial Fisheries

 - Quebec Region:

-All species, except Southern Saint-Lawrence snow crab Southern Saint-Lawrence snow crab
+All species, except snow crab in the Southern Gulf of Saint-Lawrence Snow crab in the Southern Gulf of Saint-Lawrence

 - Gulf Region: